 No, I don’t.
 I was taught to buff and file all nails and nail enhancements using a standard hand-held file or buffer.
-This may take a little longer than using an e-file, but I find it gives me more control over how much I am filing or buffing off, thereby reducing the risk of damaging or buffing off too much natural nail.
-If you have really thin paper-like nails, it could be because your nail technician is buffing or filing away too much of your natural nail during prep or removal of your enhancements.
+This may take a little longer than using an e-file, but I find it gives me more control over how much I am filing or buffing off, thereby reducing the risk of damaging your natural nail.
+If you have really thin, paper-like nails, it could be because your nail technician is buffing or filing away too much of your natural nail during prep or removal of your enhancements.

 No, I don’t cut nails or cuticles.
-Nails are filed down to the desired length using a nail file (this includes toe nails), as this reduces any risk of live skin being accidentally nicked or cut with clippers or other form of cutting tool.
+Nails are filed down to the desired length using a nail file (this includes toenails), as this reduces any risk of live skin being accidentally nicked or cut with clippers or other form of cutting tool.
 Legally, nail technicians are not allowed to cut or remove any living tissue, as this is classed as minor surgery.
 This includes cuticles and any skin around your nails.
-By having someone cut your cuticles, or any other skin around your nails, it increases your risk of being exposed to bacteria and possibly ending up with an infection.
+Having someone cut your cuticles, or any skin around your nails, increases your risk of being exposed to bacteria and possibly ending up with an infection.

 I prefer not to use tips as these create a weak spot in the nail enhancement.
-During my training I was taught how to use tips as well as how to sculpt the entire nail enhancement using forms instead of tips (a form is a type of removable sticker) which creates a stronger nail enhancement and reduces the risk of splitting or breaking.
+During my training I was taught how to use tips as well as how to sculpt the entire nail enhancement using forms (a form is a type of removable sticker), which creates a stronger nail enhancement and reduces the risk of splitting or breaking.
 If you prefer to have tips put under your enhancements, I can still do this for you.

 No. The only time enhancements (hard gel, PolyGel, or acrylic) will damage the natural nail is if the nail is incorrectly prepped, or the product is incorrectly removed.
-Acrylic has to be soaked off and when this is done properly, the acrylic becomes soft and the bond holding it onto the nail loosens, allowing it to separate without damaging your natural nails.
+Acrylic has to be soaked off and not popped off.
+When this is done properly, the acrylic becomes soft and the bond holding it onto the nail loosens, allowing it to separate without damaging your natural nails.
 If your nail technician is ripping or popping off your acrylics, they will be taking off a few layers of your natural nail with the acrylic, which will lead to nail damage.

 Ask where they trained and request to see their certificates.
-A qualified nail technician won’t have a problem with showing their certificates to you, and most proudly display them on the walls in their salon.
+A qualified nail technician won’t have a problem showing their certificates to you, and most proudly display them on the walls in their salon.